Swall0w/Swall0w.github.io/index.md

 # Biography
 Masato Fujitake is a second-year Ph.D. student in information science and technology particularly interested in artificial intelligence, computer vision, and machine learning.
 He is a member of the Computer Vision and Discrete Geometry Group (Sugimoto Laboratory) at the National Institute of Informatics (NII), Japan.
-Machine Perception Group (Nakayama Laboratory) at the University of Tokyo, which he joined in 2014.

 Before commencing his graduate studies at the Graduate University for Advanced Studies, SOKENDAI, he earned his bachelor and master’s degree in robotics and information science at the Shibaura Institute of Technology in Tokyo, Japan, where he was born and grew up.